rycatt/techora/README.md

 <h1 align="center">Techora 🖥️</h1>
-<p align="center"><i>Your go-to destination for computer parts and tech components</i></p>
+<p align="center"><i>Your go-to destination for electronics</i></p>

 ## What is Techora?

-Techora is a modern online store where you can easily browse and buy computer parts.
-Whether you're building a new PC or upgrading your current one, Techora offers a smooth and easy shopping experience with a simple interface.
+Techora is a modern online store where you can shop for electronics like laptops, smartphones, and tablets.
+It's easy to use, fast, and works great on all devices.

 <details open>
 <summary>
  Features
 </summary> <br />

-- **Smart Shopping Cart** - Add items, adjust quantities, and manage your purchases
+- **Smart Shopping Cart** – Add items, adjust quantities, and manage your purchases
-- **Easy Navigation** - Browse between home and shop pages seamlessly
+- **Easy Navigation** – Seamlessly move between home and shop pages
-- **Responsive Design** - Works perfectly on desktop, tablet, and mobile
+- **Responsive Design** – Works perfectly on desktop, tablet, and mobile
-- **Real-time Updates** - See your cart count update instantly
+- **Real-time Updates** – Cart count updates instantly
-- **User-Friendly Controls** - Simple +/- buttons and manual quantity input
+- **User-Friendly Controls** – Simple +/- buttons or type quantities manually
-- **Tech-Focused** - Specialized catalog for computer parts and components
+- **Tech Catalog** – Browse laptops, phones, and tablets

 </details>